Our Mission is Safety

 A driver might not even know when he or she is fatigued because signs of fatigue are hard to identify.
-Some people may also experience micro-sleep, a short, involuntary burst of inattantion.
-Micro-sleep of just 4 or 5 seconds can result in a vehicle traveling the length of a football field if the driver is driving at highway speed.
+Some people may also experience micro-sleep – short, involuntary periods of inattention.
+In the 4 or 5 seconds a driver experiences micro-sleep, at highway speed, the vehicle will travel the length of a football field.

 According to the National Highway Traffic Safety Administration, every year about

 100,000 police-reported crashes involve drowsy driving.
 These crashes result in more than 1,550 fatalities and 71,000 injuries.
 The real number may be much higher, however, as it is difficult to determine whether a driver was drowsy at the time of a crash.

 A study by the AAA Foundation for Traffic Safety estimated that

 328,000 drowsy driving crashes occur annually.
 That's more than three times the police-reported number.
 The same study found that 109,000 of those drowsy driving crashes resulted in an injury and about 6,400 were fatal.
 The researchers suggest the prevalence of drowsy driving fatalities is more than 350% greater than reported.

 Beyond the human toll is the economic one.
 NHTSA estimates fatigue-related crashes resulting in injury or death cost society $109 billion annually, not including property damage.

 Drowsy driving affects everyone, but especially those under age 25, who make up an estimated